mswjason01-del/retro-block-game/README.md

 Passwords use Werkzeug hashes and are never stored as plaintext.
 State-changing requests use CSRF tokens; protected routes require a session; SQLAlchemy avoids string-built SQL; and score submissions must use an unused server game session and pass sanity checks.
 A browser game cannot completely stop a modified client, so a server-authoritative engine is a future anti-cheat improvement.

-## License and learning guide

-This project uses the MIT License.
-For a file-by-file explanation of the game, security, database, GitHub, and deployment workflows, see [RETRO_BLOCK_GAME_LEARNING_GUIDE.md](RETRO_BLOCK_GAME_LEARNING_GUIDE.md).